 Status: The ISO posted draft tariff language on April 9, 2007, for stakeholder review as part of the ISO’s August 3, 2007, compliance filing.

-Interim Measures to Address Day Ahead Underscheduling (I)
+Interim Measures to Address Day Ahead Underscheduling

 In its September 21, 2006 Order FERC directed the ISO to develop and file interim measures that mitigate any potential economic incentive for Load Serving Entities (“LSEs”) to underschedule in the day ahead market that may exist prior to implementation of convergence bidding.